-Unlike Pitt, UA's grading scale follows the practice of assigning categories, such as Excellent/sehr gut, Good/gut, Satisfactory/befriedigend, Sufficient/genügend, Fail/nicht genügend.
+Unlike Pitt, the University of Augsburg's grading scale follows the practice of assigning categories, such as Excellent/sehr gut, Good/gut, Satisfactory/befriedigend, Sufficient/genügend, Fail/nicht genügend.

 For Pitt transfer credit, in order to earn a grade of “S,” (satisfactory) at Pitt, you must make an equivalent to a grade of “C” or higher.
 An equivalent to a “C-” or lower will result in a grade of “NC” (no credit) at Pitt.

-UA will provide hardcopy (or electronic transcripts) to the University of Pittsburgh’s Study Abroad Office.
-Make sure that you follow their instructions on how to ensure that an official copy of your grades are receive.
+Augsburg will provide a hardcopy (or electronic) transcript to the University of Pittsburgh’s Global Experiences Office.
+Make sure that you follow their instructions on how to ensure that an official copy of your grades are received.
 Hardcopies should be sent the following address: 3959 Fifth Avenue, Pittsburgh, PA 15260, USA.
-Electronic copies should be sent to the designated exchange program manager under “SAO Staff.”
+Electronic copies should be sent to the designated exchange program manager under “Program Staff.”